WPDevelopers/notificationx/README.txt

 ## 🔥 POWER UP WITH ADVANCED INTEGRATIONS ##

-1. **[WooCommerce](https://notificationx.com/integrations/woocommerce/):** Showcase your product sales alert and customer activities live on the website with an automated process to increase your eCommerce site conversions rates. **From V 1.7.0 we now support WooCommerce Product reviews as well.**
+1. **[WooCommerce](https://notificationx.com/integrations/woocommerce/):** Showcase your product sales alert and customer activities live on the website with an automated process to increase your eCommerce site conversion rates. **From V 1.7.0 we now support WooCommerce Product reviews as well.**

     https://youtu.be/bHuaOs9JWvI?list=PLWHp1xKHCfxAj4AAs3kmzmDZKvjv6eycK

-2. **[Easy Digital Downloads](https://notificationx.com/integrations/easy-digital-downloads/):** Display your clients’ live sales update on the website to build credibility and gather more traffic to boost business growth.
+2. **[Easy Digital Downloads](https://notificationx.com/integrations/easy-digital-downloads/):** Display your clients’ live sales updates on the website to build credibility and gather more traffic to boost business growth.

-3. **[Freemius [PRO]](https://notificationx.com/integrations/freemius/):** Lets you showcase your customers' real-time sales and review activities through live notification pop up from the Freemius account to your website.
+3. **[Freemius [PRO]](https://notificationx.com/integrations/freemius/):** Lets you showcase your customers' real-time sales and review activities through live notification pop ups from the Freemius account to your website.

 4. **[GiveWP](https://notificationx.com/integrations/givewp/):** Showcase your donor live notification popup on the website to influence others to make more donations.

-5. **[Zapier [PRO]](https://notificationx.com/integrations/zapier/):** Integrate Zapier with NotificationX to pull data from supported apps and display custom popups of users real-time notification to convert your visitors into your permanent client.
+5. **[Zapier [PRO]](https://notificationx.com/integrations/zapier/):** Integrate Zapier with NotificationX to pull data from supported apps and display custom popups of users' real-time notifications to convert your visitors into your permanent clients.

-6. **[MailChimp [PRO]](https://notificationx.com/integrations/mailchimp/):** Create urgency among your visitors to signup your email list to get updates and increase your overall engagement rates.
+6. **[MailChimp [PRO]](https://notificationx.com/integrations/mailchimp/):** Create urgency among your visitors to signup for your email list to get updates and increase your overall engagement rates.

 7. **[ConvertKit [PRO]](https://notificationx.com/integrations/convertkit/):** Enhance your email marketing strategy by showcasing real-time signup activities from ConvertKit and boost site engagement rate instantly.